-RATINGS
+BOND RATINGS

-An application has been made to S&P Global Ratings, a division of S&P Global Inc. for a rating on the Notes.
-Such rating, if given, reflects only the view of such rating agency, and an explanation of the significance of such rating may be obtained therefrom.
-No such rating constitutes a recommendation to buy, sell, or hold any bonds, including the Notes, or as to the market price or suitability thereof for a particular investor.
-The Issuer furnished such rating agency with certain information and materials relating to the that have not been included in this Official Statement.
+S&P Global Ratings, a division of S&P Global Inc., has assigned a rating of "[]" to the Bonds.
+Such rating reflects only the view of such rating agency, and an explanation of the significance of such rating may be obtained therefrom.
+No such rating constitutes a recommendation to buy, sell, or hold any obligations, including the Bonds, or as to the market price or suitability thereof for a particular investor.
+The Issuer furnished such rating agency with certain information and materials relating to the Bonds that have not been included in this Official Statement.
 Generally, rating agencies base their ratings on the information and materials so furnished and on investigations, studies and assumptions by the rating agencies.
 There is no assurance that a particular rating will remain in effect for any given period of time or that it will not be revised, either downward or upward, or withdrawn entirely, if in the judgment of the agency originally establishing such rating, circumstances so warrant.
-Any downward revision or withdrawal of any rating may have an adverse affect on the market price of the Notes.
+Any downward revision or withdrawal of any rating may have an adverse affect on the market price of the Bonds.